Using Barns to Manage Barber Pole Worm Infections in Small Ruminants

 By Amy Barkley, Livestock Specialist, SWNYDLFC Team

 Managing Haemonchus contortus, or barber pole worm, in small ruminants is always a challenge.
-While pasture rearing sheep and goats is a popular practice, strategically using a barn to help disrupt the parasite's life cycle can be helpful.
+While pasture rearing sheep and goats is a popular practice, strategically using a barn to help disrupt the parasite's life cycle can be helpful in managing high risk animals.

 Using a barn as a parasite mitigation strategy

 Individuals with depressed or underdeveloped immune systems and/or genetic susceptibility to internal parasites can benefit most from strategic housing in a barn.
 Lambs and kids, pregnant dams, and dams in peak lactation all have depressed immune systems.
-Housing these susceptible groups indoors, especially if ideal pasture rotations and conditions are not achievable, can help to reduce risks for the producer.
+Housing these susceptible groups indoors, especially if ideal pasture rotations and conditions are not achievable, can help to reduce financial risks associated with infections.

 Of the high-risk groups, lambs are most vulnerable.
 It's therefore unsurprising that one of the primary challenges of rearing lambs on pastures is managing parasite loads.
 To complicate matters, the dam's immunity to parasites is inversely correlated with her milk production curve, so the ability of her immune system to suppress the parasites from reproducing internally diminishes as she approaches peak lactation2.
 This, in combination with extended pasture rotations (>1 week) can result in a buildup of infective parasite larvae that then the already susceptible lambs will ingest, resulting in extreme parasite loads and a higher rate of clinical disease and death.